top of page

 • Relevance to Low Back Function: Releasing myofascial plane can profoundly affect the functionality of the lower back.

-Primary fascial planes that need to be considered:
+Primary fascial planes

 1. Superficial Layer of the Deep Fascia of the Back: The superficial deep fascia layer envelops muscles such as trapezius, latissimus dorsi, and gluteus maximus, incorporating the posterior thoracolumbar fascia.
 It adheres to muscles, connecting to the cranium, ligamentum nuchae, and vertebrae C7-L4.
 In the neck, it combines with deep cervical fascia, and at the shoulder, links to the scapula and acromion.